russellballestrini/russell.ballestrini.net/content/2011-07-02-add-a-breadcrumb-subscriber-to-a-pyramid-project-using-4-simple-steps.rst

 :status: published
 :summary:

+**Note:** This post shows an old way to modify the request object.
+I discuss a new way in my `Pyramid add_request_method </register-super-powers-with-pyramid-add-request-method/>`_ post.

-**This article will explain how to add a breadcrumb subscriber to a Pyramid project using 4 simple steps.**
+This article will explain how to add a breadcrumb subscriber to a Pyramid project using 4 simple steps.

 While programming http://school.yohdah.com/ I needed the ability to easily create breadcrumb links from the current url.
 You may view the `bread.py source